Introduction to umbilical hernia:

 How is an umbilical hernia treated?

-The word hernia conjures up thoughts of surgery, and appropriately so since many types of hernia are best treated with surgery.
-Umbilical hernias are an exception to this and are not a cause for alarm.
+The word hernia conjures up thoughts of surgery, and appropriately so, since many types of hernia are best treated with surgery.
+Umbilical hernias are usually an exception to this and are not a cause for alarm.

 In the not too distant past, the most popular medical treatment for umbilical hernias was to push in the pouch and tape a coin over the belly button to prevent it from pooching out again.
 Most of the time this worked and the umbilical hernia disappeared by the time the baby was a year old.
 Umbilical bands or straps were a variation on this theme.